moleculerjs/site/source/docs/broker.md

 ```

 ## Wait for services
 The broker has a `waitForServices` method.
-With it you can wait services with a `Promise`.
+With it, you can wait for services with a `Promise`.

 **Parameters**